Nerwyn/android-tv-card/README.md

   - Highly recommended that you also create keys for `delete` and `enter` so you can remove and send your input text.
 - Quick global search also using ADB.
   - Create a key titled `search`.
 It will function similarly to keyboard entry except that it will launch a global search on close.
 This can also be used to send commands and queries to Google Assistant.
+- Fixed double click so single click won't trigger twice and made long click on touchpad remappable.
+  - Due to limitations in iOS's webview, double click does not work on iPhone and iPad.
+  - Due to limitations on desktop browsers, touchpad swiping and long clicks do not work with a mouse.

 Many thanks to the original authors.
 Getting this to work with Android TV was straightforward and all of the frontend heavy lifting they did has provided an excellent base on which to build my personal ultimate Android TV remote.